-Switch / Transfer
+Switch and Transfer

 Thinking of switching?
 Check your credits, visa status and timeline first.